Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The Pediatric Cardiac Team at Cedars-Sinai Medical Center is committed to exceptional outcomes for our patients.
 In addition to some of the finest surgeons and cardiologists in the country, our team consists of Advanced Practice Nurses, critical care specialists, specialized anesthesiologists, respiratory therapists, social workers and support staff.
 A few different cardiac defects, such as the secundum-type ASD, can be treated without surgery in the Cardiovascular Interventional Center (CVIC) by our expert pediatric interventional cardiologists.
 The pediatric cardiac program at Cedars-Sinai is certified by CCS (California Children’s Services) as a pediatric cardiac special care center.

 A pivotal time in the recovery process is immediately after surgery.
 Great care is essential to faster recovery times.
 Cedars-Sinai Medical Center has an outstanding staff in the PICU.
 The team is led by a board certified pediatric intensivist physician who is in the hospital 24 hours a day.
-Our nursing staff is also superb as demonstrated by Cedars-Sinai Medical Center having the longest running nursing Magnet Designation in the state.
-Magnet is a highly coveted designation that recognizes nursing excellence as well as the working relationship between nursing, physicians and everyone in the medical center.
+Our nursing staff is also superb as demonstrated by Cedars-Sinai Medical Center having the longest running nursing Magnet Designation in the state as granted by the American Nurses Credentialing Center (ANCC).
+A highly coveted recognition of nursing excellence, studies show that Magnet designated hospitals tend to have lower mortality and infection rates, as well as higher patient satisfaction and nurse staffing levels.
 Many of the registered nurses in the PICU are certified in their specialty.
 Although this is not a requirement to practice, it is a clear indication of their dedication and superior knowledge base.

 In addition to the children from all over Los Angeles County, children are referred from several surrounding counties including Santa Barbara County, Ventura County, Kern County and San Bernardino County.
 We also welcome children from around the world who are unable to get their heart defects repaired in their own countries.
 These patients are referred by charity organizations and cared for through our International Children’s Surgery Fund.